Upload your CV

 Job Industry: UI & UX Design

-This candidate will be responsible for building a clean and effective user experience for our customers.
-By working cross-functionally, this candidate will understand needs from the product management, engineering, and…
+Remote based UX/UI Product Designer - Agency Side - Based in Dubai This candidate will be responsible for building a clean and effective user experience for my client's customers.
+By…

 UX design stands for user experience design, while UI refers to user interface.
 A UX designer’s role focuses on the experience a user has while interacting with a product.
 They determine what the experience should be, and in doing so are responsible for ensuring the product is useful and enjoyable for its users.